rlberry-py/rlberry/docs/contributing.md

 ## Continuous integration (CI)

-* Azure pipelines are used for testing scikit-learn on Linux, Mac and Windows, with different dependencies and settings.
+* Azure pipelines are used for testing rlberry on Linux, Mac and Windows, with different dependencies and settings.
 * Readthedocs is used to build the docs for viewing.

 Please note that if you want to skip the CI (azure pipeline is long to run), use `[ci skip]` in the description of the commit.